Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: The app stop playing when I turn off the screen?
 ❖ I‘m pretty sure you have PiP enabled.
-PiP will stop playing when you lock the screen. **This is iOS behave!** Feel free to submit feedback to Apple.
+PiP will stop playing when you lock the screen. **This is iOS behavior!** Feel free to submit feedback to Apple.

 ***
 ### Q: What is **Legacy PiP**?
 Should I enable it?
 ❖ No. I wouldn't suggest you enable Legacy PiP.
 It is a workaround for the speed-up bug that happens on iOS 14.0 - 14.4.2.
 I already mentioned about **Legacy PiP** in [Known issues](#known-issues)

 ***
 ### Q: Why can't I disable Background playback?!?
-I turned off Background playback in uYou Settings!
+I turned off Background playback in uYou's settings!
-- FYI, **YouPiP** enables Background playback by default.
-Therefore, you can't completely disable Background playback.
+- In order to enable native Picture in Picture, Background playback must be enabled by **YouPiP**.
+Therefore, YouTube is still running in  Background even when you disable Background playback in uYou's settings.
-- In case you hate Background playback that much: Extract the IPA, go to `Payload > YouTube.app > Frameworks`, delete **YouPiP.dylib**, and then re-create the IPA.
-Or you can just make your own version without YouPiP.
+- If you hate Background playback that much: Extract the IPA, go to `Payload > YouTube.app > Frameworks`, delete **YouPiP.dylib**, and then re-create the IPA.
+Or just [build](https://github.com/qnblackcat/uYouPlus/wiki/Building) your own version of uYouPlus without YouPiP.

 ***
 ### Q: Why can't I receive push notifications?